-This measure focuses on a process (documenting blood pressure percentile in children ages 3 through 17 years with a BMI ≥85th percentile and classifying the reading as normal [below the 95th percentile for age, sex, and height] or abnormal [≥95th percentile for age, sex, and height]), that, if followed, results in a desirable clinical outcome (determining a child's risk for hypertension and cardiovascular disease in order to provide appropriate treatment).
-The measure highlights where providers or health systems are falling short in documenting and classifying blood pressure percentile in children who are overweight or obese, according to expert recommendations.
+This measure focuses on a process (documenting BMI percentile and weight classification in children during an outpatient visit) that, if followed, results in a desirable clinical outcome (assessing a child's risk for health issues based on weight status in order to provide appropriate obesity prevention and/or treatment while following weight status over time).
+The measure highlights where providers or health systems are falling short in documenting weight status in children according to expert recommendations.